-The Author takes a bath and meets Zero there.
-He invites the Author to dine with him that evening.
+Moustafa invites the Author to dine with him that evening.
 When they meet again, Zero begins to tell his story.

 Part 1 - M. Gustave

-As for just who owns The Grand Budapest, the identity of the hotel's owner was a mystery, but he would send his emissary, Deputy Kovacs (Jeff Goldblum) to the hotel to check up on business.
+As for just who owns The Grand Budapest, the identity of the hotel's owner is a mystery, but it is well-known that the owner sends an emissary, Deputy Kovacs (Jeff Goldblum) to the hotel to check up on business.
 Zero also learns that many of the hotel's most special guests would come for Gustave.
 It became well-known that the man would sleep with a number of elderly blonde women with insecurities and a need for attention.

 Part 2 - Madame C.V.D.u.T

-On the train, they are stopped by a barley field on a day that is known as the "Closing of the Frontier".
+On the train, they stop by a barley field on a day that is known as the "Closing of the Frontier".
 Gustave and Zero see soldiers standing in the field.
 A group of soldiers enter and ask to see the documents of both men.
 Gustave shows his papers, but Zero has none as he is an immigrant.
 The main soldier orders Zero to come with him.
 Gustave defends Zero and gets into a fight with the soldiers.
 They pin the two of them against the wall, and Gustave, seeing Zero in trouble, barks at the soldiers, "TAKE YOUR HANDS OFF MY LOBBY BOY!"

 Part 3 - Check Point 19 - Criminal-Interment Camp